 Art Nouveau arcade

-After seeing The Anderson Collection of Art Nouveau, fans of this period may like to view Norwich’s Royal Arcade.
+Fans of our Anderson Collection of Art Nouveau and works from this period may like to view Norwich’s Royal Arcade.
 Designed by George Skipper and opened in 1899, it is lined with decorative tiles featuring the era’s classic motifs inspired by nature and femininity.

 Norwich Castle Museum and Art Gallery